 Learn More: Show overview & FAQs

 The day before the holiday treat your mom to a San Francisco Giants baseball game.
-Thursday - Sunday, the Giants take on the Colorado Rockies at AT&T Park.
+Thursday - Sunday, the Giants take on the Cincinnati Reds at AT&T Park.

 Shopping on Mother's Day is always a hit in my family and the city has several shopping options.
 You can either head down to Fisherman's Wharf for shopping or find bargains in Chinatown.
 The picture below shows the boardwalk on Pier 39 (from above) where you will find dozens of fun places to buy goodies.